1,667 plants indexed. Showing 81 matching current filters.

 Bonin wastewater treatment plant in zachodniopomorskie, Poland, serves about 2,184 people with secondary treatment.
 It discharges 311.40 m³/day of treated effluent, with a designed capacity of 2,232 m³/day.

-Bozepole Wielkie wastewater treatment plant serves the Czarna Dąbrówka area in Pomerania, Poland.
-It provides secondary treatment for a population of 4,139 and has a designed capacity of 6,500 m³/day.
+Stepnica wastewater treatment plant serves the town of Stepnica in zachodniopomorskie, Poland.
+It provides secondary treatment for a population of 1,413 with a designed capacity of 6,000 m³/day.

 Golczewo wastewater treatment plant in Koplino, Poland, serves 1,408 people with secondary treatment.
 It discharges 200.76 m³/day and is located within 10 km of the Baltic Sea coast.